 In order to be placed in an externship, you must complete all of the necessary paperwork required by the School of Medicine.

 Medical students on Orthopaedic Surgery Rotations will be responsible for:

-- Participation in Clinic and OR Hours
+• Participating in Clinic and OR Hours

-- The demonstration of basic knowledge of patient care during clinic
+• Demonstrating basic knowledge of patient care during clinic

-- Participation in call
+• Participating in call

 St. Louis Living

 The Washington University Medical Center and Barnes-Jewish Hospital are adjacent to Forest Park, one of the largest urban parks in the nation.
 Along with an affordable public golf course and extensive running, biking and walking trails, Forest Park features many activities available to the public for little to no cost, such as the St. Louis Zoo, the St. Louis Science Center, the St. Louis Art Museum and the Missouri History Museum.
 The park is also home to the St. Louis Municipal Theater, or MUNY, which brings national musical theater acts to the outdoor stage during the spring and summer months.

 For more information on what St. Louis has to offer, click here.